MLK, Jr. Community Service Awards

 How does the nomination process work?

-Anyone may nominate an individual who has volunteered time and energy during 2014 to benefit others.
-Previous recipients may be re-nominated on the basis of a new volunteer activity performed in 2014.
+Anyone may nominate an individual who has volunteered time and energy during 2015 to benefit others.
+Previous recipients may be re-nominated on the basis of a new volunteer activity performed in 2015.
 Self-nominations are accepted.
-All nominations must be submitted on the nomination form and include the following information:
+All nominations must be submitted on the nomination form and include the following information by Friday, November 6.
+Nominations for 2015 are closed.

 - Nominee's name, address, telephone number, position, and department in which he or she is currently employed.